delphix/virtualization-sdk/docs/docs/Best_Practices/User_Visible_Errors.md

     'Make sure the user has appropriate permissions', '{}\n{}'.format(response.stdout, response.stderr))
 ```

+!!! warning
+    If developing a plugin in Python 2.7, you will need to use `pkgutil.get_data` rather than `importlib.resources.read_text`.

+    See [Managing Scripts For Remote Execution](/Best_Practices/Managing_Scripts_For_Remote_Execution.md) for more info.

 The UI would show the end user if the plugin operation above fails: